anreitersimon/Medbrain-Tutorial/STEP2.md

 5. run `pod install`

-This downloads all specified libraries and integrates them into the x-code project.
+This downloads all libraries specified in the Podfile and integrates them into the XCode project.

 ## Conclusion
-You learned how to setup cocoapods in a ios-project and install dependencies.
+You learned how to setup cocoapods in a iOS-project and install dependencies.

 Next-up is a overview of the used FHIR-Resources